madlambda/jtoh/README.md

 ```

 Where **<sep>** is the first character and will be considered the separator,
-it is used to separate different field definitions and will also be used
+it is used to separate different field selectors and will also be used
 as the separator on the output, this:

 ```
 <source of JSON list> | jtoh ":field1:field2"
 ```

-Will generate an stream of outputs like:
+Will generate an stream of outputs like this:

 ```
 data1:data2